-Surprisingly, there is no bitterness to it and only a slight woody and medicinal aftertaste.
+Surprisingly, there is no bitterness to it and only a slightly woody and medicinal aftertaste.
 Honey from the eucalyptus tree has a high fructose content, so it crystallizes fairly quickly with fine to medium crystals.

 What is Eucalyptus Honey good for?

 Unlike most honey varieties, eucalyptus honey contributes more than just sweetness when used in the kitchen.